mor-1/evaluation-guide/content/evaluation-guide/what-is-mendix.md

 With Mendix you can accelarate every step of your app life cycle.

-{{% todo %}}[**Add ALM slide/image**]{{% /todo %}}
+{{% todo %}}[**Add ALM slide/image from Roald**]{{% /todo %}}

-### 2.1 Ideation
+### 2.1 Ideation & Requirements Management

 The first step of the Application Lifecycle Management process is Ideation.
-The Mendix Developer Portal enables a *new approach to solve problems* and facilitates [agile requirements management](../app-lifecycle/agile-requirements-management) of your app development.
+The Mendix Developer Portal enables a new approach to solving problems and facilitates [requirements management](../app-lifecycle/agile-requirements-management) of your app development.
 With capabilities as sprint and story management and integrated feedback management via embedded feedback widgets that enable end-users to provide instant feedback directly within an application.
 The closed feedback loop enables the development team to quickly resolve queries from the business, facilitating rapid iteration.

 The value of collaboration is strengthened through the Mendix Platform’s support for Agile reqirements management.
 Learn about the Agile tools built into Mendix that will help you to manage your projects and teams effectively from day one.

-### 2.2 Developing
+### 2.2 Development & Testing

 The next step is to develop your application and *convert ideas into app logic*.
 Mendix uses visual modeling languages for all the aspects of an application and is designed for a variety of users, while providing powerful capabilities to developers for their day-to-day work.